-This article will show you how to mount an NTFS partition in Linux with read-only or read-and-write permissions.
+This article shows how to mount an NTFS partition in Linux with read-only or read-and-write permissions.

 Prerequisites